-Our educational resources are supplemented through auxiliary services provided to Seton by a remedial tutor, speech pathologist, psychologist, nurse and nurse aide (full-time).
+Our educational resources are supplemented through auxiliary services provided to Seton by resource teachers, advanced math teacher, speech pathologist, psychologist, guidance counselor, intervention specialist and nurse (full-time).

 Admission to Seton is based on eligibility, interview with the principal, previous diagnostic test scores, school transcripts for grades 1 through 8, kindergarten screening, and the school’s ability to provide for the continued moral, educational, and social growth of the student.

 Seton Catholic School of Hudson recruits and admits students of any race, color, gender, or ethnic origin to all its rights, privileges, programs and activities.
 In addition, the school will not discriminate on the basis of race, color, gender, or ethnic origin in the administration of its educational programs, scholarships, fee waivers, and athletics/extracurricular activities.
-Seton welcomes applications from families of all backgrounds.
+Seton welcomes applications from families of all backgrounds – Catholic and non-Catholic.
 We strive to be inclusive and to learn from each other’s diverse experiences.

 Located in historic Hudson, Ohio adjoining Hudson Springs Park, the campus setting offers a safe and inviting educational environment along with a rich faith-based and strong academic program.
 Seton embodies a dedicated, talented, passionate community of administrators, faculty and staff, parents, and students.
 They exemplify Spirit, Compassion, and Scholarship – the very core of an educational experience at Seton Catholic School, an excellent school in a community known for excellence in education.
 Seton offers a 21st-century Catholic education designed to complement the values and ideals of the Christian family.
 A lifelong love of learning starts at Seton.